top of page

 You will see blue and yellow "Euronet" ATMs on almost every street corner in the City center.

-The Mistake: Using these ATMs to withdraw Hungarian Forints (HUF).
+The Mistake: Using the airport exchange desks or using the Euronet ATMs to withdraw Hungarian Forints (HUF).

-Why: These machines are notorious for less favorable exchange rates and high "convenience fees" that can eat up 10–15% of your withdrawal.
+Why: Euronet machines are notorious for less favorable exchange rates and high "convenience fees" that can reduce the amount of your withdrawal.

 A blue arrow pointing to the right with the inscription "Pro Tip" in white color